KubeEdge4Robotics/robosdk/README.md

 - Defining the Running World
     - A `World` represent an environment which the robot launch, such as interactive maps, active objects and scenarios.
-    - Compatible with mainstream simulator model such as Gazebo.
+    - `simulator`: it provides some predefined scenarios such as Gazebo, and the reusable wheels for building new `World`.

 - Sensor-Based Control for Registered Robots
     - Object-oriented, unified interface for equivalent sensors, such as : `Camera`, `Lidar`, `IMU` and `Audio`.